MC10Inc/biostamp-firmware/README.md

 This repository contains BioStamp3™ firmware image files.

-This firmware adds a new option to configure the AFE4900 sampling rate in all modes (ECG, PPG, SpO2).
-The option is mandatory so the existing Android and web apps which don't have it yet will not be able to enable the AFE4900 in any mode.
-The attached Android app adds that setting internally so that it will continue to work in ECG mode, but it does not yet have any support for PPG otherwise.

 ## 2020-04-28 - [brc3app_e7a04a70.img][3]

   * Add SpO2 mode (red + IR) for AFE4900